open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 ### Using the map model

-This package allows interfacing with maps and their layers through multiple interfaces and classes.
+This package allows interacting with maps and their layers through multiple interfaces and classes.

 The most important API items are as follows: